northamerican/js-map-accessor/README.md

 ##Examples
 ###Property access

-Map a property from each object in an array to a new array.
+Map a property from each object in an array to a new array:
 ```js
 let players = [
     {id: 1, mood: 'happy'},